Multilingual Projects on the NLG Platform

 - Run the analysis for the main language.

-- Write your statements for your main language & define the logics and triggers.
+- Write your statements for your main language & define the logic and triggers.

 - Check the results for the main language.